artkh24/CarND-PID-Control-Project/README.md

 The simulator measures cross-track error between the lateral position of the car and the center of the lane and sends it to PID Controller and receives the steering angle and the throttle.

+#### 2. Description of effect each of the  P, I, D compontents in implementation

+* The proportional P part of controller tries to drive car along the center line like sinusoid and if using only the P coefficient very   quickly the amplitude is geting higher and the car go out of track.
+* The integral I part of controller tries to drive car in circles.
+In our case the I controller is equal to 0
+* The differential D Part of controller tries to drive car along the curvature of track and it helps to smooth the P controller center     line overshooting

 #### 3. Accuracy